WKTU: Morning drive

 From the time the station signed on the air, it presented a music intensive morning show with only two stopsets of commercials an hour.
 Mornings were first hosted by Rufus Hurt with news by Judy Hernandez (another hold over from WAPP, where she went by the name Judy Herron).
-After Hurt left, "Big John" Monds began took over for him.
+After Hurt left, "Big John" Monds took over for him.

 By the fall of 1987, WQHT was looking for a morning team to round out its dayparts.
-It settled on the veteran team of "Walton & Johnson & The Not Ready For Drive Time Players."
+It settled on the veteran team of "Walton & Johnson & The Not Ready For Drive Time Players".
 The show didn't click, and was cancelled in a couple months.

 In 1988, the station brought in the married morning team of Ron Stevens and Joy Grdnic from KSHE in St. Louis to handle morning drive.
 Stevens & Grdnic were unique as they were a male/female team rather than the usual male/male morning show.
 Veteran newsman J. Paul Emerson of KMEL's Morning Zoo was joined as the wild newsman with a tabloid type delivery.
 The station added traffic updates via Shadow Traffic and contracted with WNYW meteorologist Nick Gregory to provide live weather updates.